-539. On February 20, 2001, the IACHR adopted Friendly Settlement Report No. 20/01, in which it acknowledged that the State had complied with the payment of indemnification in the amount of US\$20,000 to the victim, and decided:

-2. To urge the State to adopt the necessary measures to conclude implementation of the commitment regarding the trial of persons implicated in the facts alleged.

-3. To continue to monitor and supervise compliance with each and every one of the points of the friendly settlement, and, in this context, to remind the State, through the Office of the Attorney General, of its commitment to inform the IACHR, every three months, of its compliance with the obligations assumed by the State under this friendly settlement agreement.

-540. On October 4, 2013, the IACHR asked both parties to report on compliance with the items still pending.
-In response, on November 19, 2013, the petitioners reported that the State had not taken any judicial action to investigate, prosecute and punish those responsible for the violations committed against the victim and, consequently, the case became time-barred under the statute of limitations, while the judges who delayed the case from going forward have enjoyed impunity from prosecution.
-The State did not respond to the request for information.

-541. Based on the foregoing, the Commission concludes that there has been partial compliance with the friendly settlement agreement.
+- 526. On February 20, 2001, the IACHR adopted Friendly Settlement Report No. $20/01^{66}$, in which it acknowledged that the State had complied with the payment of indemnification in the amount of US\$20,000 to the victim, and decided: - 2.
+To urge the State to adopt the necessary measures to conclude implementation of the commitment regarding the trial of persons implicated in the facts alleged. - 3.
+To continue to monitor and supervise compliance with each and every one of the points of the friendly settlement, and, in this context, to remind the State, through the Office of the Attorney General, of its commitment to inform the IACHR, every three months, of its compliance with the obligations assumed by the State under this friendly settlement agreement. - 527.
+On October 4, 2013, the IACHR asked both parties to report on compliance with the items still pending.
+In response, on November 19, 2013, the petitioners reported that the State had not taken any judicial action to investigate, prosecute and punish those responsible for the violations committed against the victim and, consequently, the case became time-barred under the statute of limitations, while the judges who delayed the case from going forward have enjoyed impunity from prosecution. - 528.
+In a communication dated May 27, 2014, the National Director of Human Rights of the Attorney General's Office forwarded to the IACHR a report drafted by the Ecuadorian Ministry of Justice, Human Rights, and Religious Affairs on the situation of some cases that are in compliance with the friendly settlement process or the recommendations contained in a report on the merits.
+In that communication, the State specified that the Office of the Director of the Truth and Human Rights Commission had sent official letters to the Office of the Public Prosecutor in order for it to conduct the pertinent investigations.
+In addition, the State indicated that a meeting had been held with the Office of the Prosecutor General, who would have verbally reported that it had conducted "investigative activities such as on-site inspections and the collection of statements, for purposes of gathering evidence prior to the initiation of the Prosecution's investigation."
+The State agreed to forward that information in writing; however, this Commission has not received it to date. - 529.
+On November 25, 2014, the IACHR once again requested information from both parties regarding compliance.
+In a communication dated December 17, 2014, the petitioners reiterated what they had stated in their previous communication. - 530.
+The State did not reply to the request for information. - 531.
+Based on the foregoing, the Commission concludes that there has been partial compliance with the friendly settlement agreement.
 Therefore, the Commission will continue to monitor pending items.